johnnyvenom/lesondufutur.cirmmt/content/en/session/fri/interactive-session-9.md

 ## Title

-- Motion capture in ecological situations
+- Motion capture with inertial sensors for ecological application

 ## Presenter